Bhupesh-V/30-seconds-of-cpp/algorithm/pop_heap.md

 # sort

-**Description :**  This function is used delete the maximum element of the heap.
+**Description :**  This function is used to delete the maximum element of the heap.

 **Example** :